yusufhayirli/yusufhayirli/README.md

 ### Hi there 👋

-I'm Computer Engineer graduated from Izmir Institude of Technology (IZTECH) and I'm currently working as Full-Stack Developer at OSF Digital.
+I'm a Computer Engineer that graduated from Izmir Institude of Technology (IZTECH) and I'm currently working as Full-Stack Developer at OSF Digital.

 Also, I'm used to Data Structures, Computer Science and Architecture as a part of my education.